Indiana Housing and Community Development Authority (IHCDA)

 Tax credit transfer program for Indiana nonprofit organizations to facilitate projects that improve the quality of life of local residents.
 Organizations will be granted state tax credits to encourage donations from residents and corporations.
 Eligible projects include affordable housing, counseling, child-care, educational assistance, emergency assistance, job training, medical care, recreational facilities, downtown rehabilitation, and neighborhood commercial revitalization.

 Donors that receive state tax credits from an eligible non-profit organization may receive a reduction of their Indiana income tax liability valued at 50% of the amount of their donation.
 That means that if they donate $200 and receive tax credits for their full donation, they can receive a $100 tax credit, which is applied against their Indiana state tax liability (not their federal tax liability).
-That tax credit is applied when they file their next State tax returns.
+That tax credit is applied to the tax year in which they made their donation.

 Nonprofit organizations should provide one of the following services:

 GrantWatch ID#: 138636

 An organization that has participated in the Neighborhood Assistance Program in any of the three (3) preceding years may apply for a maximum of $15,000 in NAP tax credits. $15,000 of distributed credits means $30,000 in donations.

 An organization that has not participated in the Neighborhood Assistance Program in any of the two (2) preceding years may only apply for a maximum of $5,000 in NAP tax credits. $5,000 in distributed credits means $10,000 in donations.
 NEW for 2021: agencies that failed to meet benchmark reporting requirements for 2020, or the closeout report deadline for 2019 may apply for 2021 NAP tax credits, but only up to $5,000, unless they secure a waiver from IHCDA.